You may have experienced a financial hardship and are considering filing bankruptcy in New Mexico, specifically Chapter 7 bankruptcy.

 Always check that you use the most current information available when analyzing bankruptcy exemptions.

 Let’s cover the Chapter 7 bankruptcy alternatives in New Mexico in case you do not qualify for Chapter 7 bankruptcy, have too many assets, or do not wish to pursue Chapter 7 bankruptcy.

 For those who make above the income limit for Chapter 7, debt relief can still come through a filing a Chapter 13 bankruptcy.
 A Chapter 13 Bankruptcy in New Mexico case allows you to restructure your debts into an affordable monthly plan.
 By restructuring debts, many people can afford to keep their homes and vehicles under Chapter 13.

-Chapter 13 stops foreclosures, repossessions, and wage garnishments.
+Chapter 13 stops foreclosures, repossessions, and potentially stops New Mexico wage garnishments.
 Chapter 13 bankruptcy also allows you to pay back mortgage payments, past-due car payments, and tax debt over three to five years through a bankruptcy plan.
 In addition, New Mexico may also allow you to reduce unpaid child support and alimony.
 However, you must resume your normal domestic support payments to remain in Chapter 13.

 In a Chapter 13 plan, some debtors (the person filing the bankruptcy case) can lower their car loan payments and erase second mortgages, if they meet certain requirements.

 Let’s say you do not qualify for a New Mexico Chapter 7 bankruptcy and are wondering whether you should pursue a Chapter 13 bankruptcy.
 Can you afford it?
 It may be odd to ask whether you can afford bankruptcy, but it’s an important question to ask.